epfl-ada/ada-2024-project-lesfraisestagada/README.md

 for example with a threshold on the number of occurrences of a country in the article text?)
 * What to do if an article does not relate to a country? -> throw it away

-[TBD: Should we be more fine-grained than countries?]

-We can try to assign cities to articles instead of countries for a more precise analysis.
-But we might end up with fewer articles to analyze since it is probably harder to relate an article to a city than to a country (more articles will have references to countries than to cities)
+(We can try to assign cities to articles instead of countries for a more precise analysis.
+But we might end up with fewer articles to analyze since it is probably harder to relate an article to a city than to a country (more articles will have references to countries than to cities))

 ### 1. Are there cultural biases intrinsic to the Wikipedia graph?

-[TBD]
+- For each country we computed the number of articles that related to this country
+- We then displayed the distribution of country occurrences (most and least occurring countries)

 ### 2. Are there cultural biases in the way players play Wikispeedia?
+#### 2.1.
+Clicks
+Here we were interested in understanding whether there is a cultural bias in the way players of the Wikispeedia game click on articles, meaning whether some articles are clicked more often and whether some countries are associated to articles that are more often clicked.

+- Merge all paths in the Wikispedia game (i.e. ```data/paths_finished.csv``` and ```data/paths_unfinished.csv```)
+- Count the occurrences of each article in those paths
+- Plot the distribution of the article occurrences
+- Plot the distribution of the countries associated to those articles
+- Normalize the click count of countries with respect the the number of occurrences of those countries

 #### Computing metrics